rfuzzo/MWSE/docs/source/types/niParticlesData.md

 ### `activeCount`
 <div class="search_terms" style="display: none">activecount</div>

-*Read-only*.
 The number of active particles.
+Must be no larger than `vertexCount`.

 **Returns**: